Kasheftin/nuxt-nest-graphql-auth/README.md

 }
 ````

-Notice we don't use refresh token technique.
-It's quite secure to store one long-lived token as http-only cookie instead.
+Note that we do not use a refresh token technique.
+It is quite safe to store one long-lived token as http-only cookie instead.

-We need to be able to write cookies from GraphQL resolver, that's why current request object has to be put to GraphQL context.
-The result of `authMiddleware` (currently signed in user) has to be put to the context as well, here's the updated `src/app.module.ts`:
+We need to be able to write cookies from the GraphQL resolver, that's why current request object has to be placed in the GraphQL context.
+The result of `authMiddleware` (currently signed in user) must also be put into the context.
+Here's the updated `src/app.module.ts`:

 ````typescript
 GraphqlModule.forRootAsync({